Panos Panagiotopoulos

-Panos Panagiotopoulos (Greek: Πάνος Παναγιωτόπουλος; born 11 December 1957) is a Greek politician from the New Democracy who was Minister for Culture and Sport from June 2013 to June 2014, having previously been Minister for Defence from June 2012 to June 2013.
+Panos Panagiotopoulos (Greek: Πάνος Παναγιωτόπουλος; born 11 December 1957) is a Greek politician of the New Democracy party.

 Panagiotopoulos was a Member of the European Parliament (MEP) from 1999 to 2009.
 He was the spokesman for the Hellenic Government (2007) as well as for New Democracy party (November 2009 – January 2011).
-In the past he has served as the Minister of Employment and Social Protection in Kostas Karamanlis's 2004 cabinet.
+He also served as the Minister of Employment and Social Protection in Kostas Karamanlis's 2004 cabinet.
+He has served as Minister for Culture and Sport from June 2013 to June 2014 and as Minister for Defence from June 2012 to June 2013.

 Biography

 Panagiotopoulos was born in Athens in 1957.
 He originated from Arcadia and Evrytania.
 He served his military service in the Hellenic Air Force from 1978 to 1980.
 He studied civil engineering in National Technical University of Athens and law in National and Kapodistrian University of Athens as well as in University of Vincennes in Saint-Denis.
 He is also a graduate of the French Institute of Athens.
 He currently resides in Athens.
 He is fluent in English and French.He was married to Maouzi Tsaldari and he has a son.